 On the other hand, personal follow-up (or “lead-nurturing”) emails invite leads to start or continue a conversation.
 When you send an email from a personal address to a specific person (lead), it is, by definition, more personal and engaging.
 Leads feel prompted to respond because it feels like (and likely is) a genuine, human interaction and response to an inquiry.

 It’s OK to send both types of emails; no one should rely on a single method to nurture leads.
 But data proves that people are far more likely to respond to a personal email.
 In fact, lead-nurturing emails have four to 10 times the response rate, compared with marketing emails or templated email blasts sent to several leads at once.
 Consider that stat the next time you set out to nurture your leads, especially those beyond the 30-day window.
 Again: Email marketing is not follow-up.
 You have to put the personal effort in to nurture your leads.

 Pick Up the Phone for Lead Follow-Up

-Today we see a real reluctance to make phone calls in our industry.
-Salespeople believe that sending an email is enough; that it counts as reaching out.
+Today we see a real reluctance to make phone calls in the home building industry.
+Home builder salespeople believe that sending an email is enough; that it counts as reaching out.
 But just one in four personal emails are opened and engaged with by the recipient.

 We need to start picking up the phone.
 On average, people only get about six phone calls a day.
 If you’re one of those calls, you have a much better opportunity to move that customer forward in the sales process.

-If you bundle phone calls and personal emails, your response rate will go up by 30%.
+If you bundle phone calls and personal emails to your leads, the response rate will go up by 30%.
 Even if you just leave a voicemail to let your lead know you sent an email, that can be enough to prompt a response.

 Remember, also, that we only received one phone call and six personal emails in the sixth month of our study.
 Imagine the competitive edge you’d gain by sending personal email follow-ups and calling your leads.